dsgiitr/lecture-assignments-y23/Git-Bash/README.md

 ## Problem 3
 Complete the first 30 labs of [Git Immersion](http://gitimmersion.com) and record your outputs and the respective commands in a README or text file.
 ## Problem 4
-Write a bash script to automate the following tasks in linux or macOS or WSL.
+Write a bash script to automate the any tasks in linux or macOS or WSL.
 It can be as basic as changing the extension of image from png to jpg when put in a particular folder.

 The best thing you can do is to write a basic training script in python and automate its training using variables and conditionals in Bash(read more about the same on the internet).
 The script should be able to log the terminal log outputs of the model in a text file.
 (** Bonus for more creativity or extensive scripts like creating way to download dataset directly through kaggle links or selecting parameters for the script)
 ## Problem 5